bellingcat/auto-archiver/docs/source/how_to/run_instagrapi_server.md

   instagrapi-server
 ```

-This passes the /secrets/ directory to docker, which should contain the session file created from the first local run.
+This passes the /secrets/ directory to docker as well as the environment variables from the `.env` file.

 ---